BEFORE I

 I do have a number of particular points to

-make in regard to this palliative course however.
+make in regard to palliative care however, if euthanasia is to be avoided for the most painful cases.
 For example, when a dearly

 remembered relative of mine was dying and she was put on a daily regime of